-\emph{whose vanishing characterizes locally flat pre-K\"ahler structures, i.e. $(g,\omega)$ is locally equivalent to the homogeneous space $G/\mathrm{U}(1)$ where $G=\RR^2\rtimes \mathrm{SL}(2,\RR).$} \end{thmB} This result should be contrasted with studies on $5$-dimensional uniformly $2$-nondegenerate CR hypersurface geometries, e.g. \cite{isaev2013reduction}, as such structures underly the pre-Sasakian structures associated to 2-nondegenerate pre-K\"{a}hler complex surfaces.
+\emph{whose vanishing characterizes locally flat pre-K\"ahler structures, i.e. $(g,\omega)$ is locally equivalent to the homogeneous space $G/\mathrm{U}(1)$ where $G=\RR^2\rtimes \mathrm{SL}(2,\RR).$} \end{thmB} A corollary of this theorem is that the pre-K\"{a}hler structure considered in \cite{mok2023elliptic} can be defined locally as the most symmetric $2$-nondegenerate pre-K\"{a}hler structure on complex surfaces (see Example \ref{exa:homog-surf}).

+This result should be contrasted with studies on $5$-dimensional uniformly $2$-nondegenerate CR hypersurface geometries, e.g. \cite{isaev2013reduction}, as such structures underly the pre-Sasakian structures associated to 2-nondegenerate pre-K\"{a}hler complex surfaces.
 For experts familiar with Levi degenerate CR structures, it may be a surprise that our connection construction identifies a natural complement to the pre-K\"{a}hler form's kernel, as there is no such natural complement to Levi kernels in the general CR setting.
 The complement in our setting has a nice geometric description as the space spanned by $X$ and $\overline{X}$ for a complex vector field $X \in \Gamma( T^{1,0}M)$ such that \begin{itemize} \item With respect to the pre-K\"{a}hler metric $g,$ one can normalize $X$ so that